Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 7. Rinsing and Post-shave Care: After shaving, rinse your face with cold water to close the pores.
 Apply a soothing aftershave balm to moisturize the skin and reduce any irritation.

-Antique straight razors can still be used today, but it is not the cheapest way to shave.
-The good news is that if you keep your razor blade clean, the cutting edge will stay sharper for longer.
-Remember, we're not dealing with disposable blades that you can just throw away when the blade's edge gets dull.
+A: Antique straight razors can still be used today, but they are not the cheapest way to shave.
+The good news is that if you keep your razor blade clean, the cutting edge will stay sharper longer.
+Remember, we're not dealing with disposable blades that you can throw away when the blade's edge gets dull.

 A cutthroat razor can be kept sharp in two ways: